 When planning what drinks to serve for your wedding, you’ll be faced with a myriad of options but you also need to consider when you and your guests will be drinking on your special day!
 From Wedding breakfast to the wedding reception and toasting the speeches, there are different wedding drinks you can serve for all of them be it a special wedding cocktail or a hand picked sparkling wine!

-When planning the drinks for your special day, it’s not what you should drink, but when!
-Everyone’s tastes are different, but planning the moments when you and your guests can wet your whistles will open up some potential ideas for which drinks you want to have and to hold on your special day.
+Everyone’s tastes are different but planning the moments when you and your guests can wet your whistles will open up some potential ideas for which wedding drinks you want to have and to hold on your special day.

-For speeches it is essential to make sure all guests are ready to raise a glass – and usually this means providing something fizzy.
+For speeches it is essential to make sure all guests are ready to raise a glass – and usually this means providing something fizzy as the wedding drink.
 This will most likely be paired with either a desert or left in someone’s hand not long before wedding cake – so something that complements sweetness should be your choice.
 We have another offering which fits the bill but we won’t over egg the pudding (good advice for your caterers too that – no one likes an over-egged anything).

 Always remember – make sure there’s something special that is non-alcoholic to be enjoyed – it makes all the difference to feel like you’ve not been left out.
 Above all, have fun with the drinks at your wedding, and use it as another opportunity to personalise the day as yours.

 COPYRIGHT ⓒ RENEGADE WINES LTD 2024